Rental Real Estate Software

 • Pre- and post-capital gain tax IRR / NPV (internal rate of return and net present value).

 IRR is the method of determining an overall average annual compound rate of return on a series of unequal cash flows.
-It's the only way to determine how well a complex investment such as real estate rentals really did over the life of the investment, because money flows in and out at random.
+It's the only way to determine how well a complex investment such as real estate rentals really performed over the life of the investment, because money flows in and out at random.

-You can use the bottom-line IRR number to both estimate how an existing Real World rental has done, and to do "What-if" scenarios on properties you're thinking about investing in - to see if it's worth it.
+You can use the bottom-line IRR number to both estimate how an existing Real World rental has done, and to perform "What-if" scenarios on properties you're thinking about investing in - to see if it's worth it.

-Net present value tells you what the property is worth today assuming your input, a discount rate, and all of the rental's annual cash flows, from when you first bought it until you plan to sell it.
+Net present value tells you what the property is worth today assuming your input, a discount rate, and all of the rental's annual cash flows; from when you first bought it until you plan to sell it.

 This is also a great financial tool for real estate agents, brokers, and loan officers to determine the value of properties they're considering loaning money for.

 It's also transparent, because you can see every number, and can trace how each was calculated.